Info for New Students

 Pilates is an innovative system of mind-body exercise evolved from the principles of Joseph Pilates.

 Pilates dramatically transforms the way your body looks, feels and performs.
-It builds strength without excess bulk, creating a sleek, toned body with slender thighs and a toned abdomen.
+It builds strength without excess bulk, increases flexibility and joint mobility and reduces aches and pains.
 It teaches body awareness, good posture and easy, graceful movement.
-Pilates improves flexibility, agility and economy of motion.
-It can even help alleviate back pain.
+Pilates improves endurance, agility and economy of motion.
 Professional dancers have known the benefits of Pilates for decades.
 Top athletes use it for strength, flexibility, and injury prevention.
-Hollywood celebrities and supermodels use it to maintain beautiful physiques.
+We, at PHC, use Pilates to keep our bodies strong and happy so we can do the “other things” we want to do!

 Pilates is an excellent way to rehabilitate injuries and conditions including; back pain, all kinds of disc dysfunction, neck issues, knee injuries, knee instability and pain, hip injuries, hip replacements, ankle instability, frozen shoulder, shoulder impingement, rotator cuff issues, scoliosis, kyphosis, lordosis, SI joint problems, RSI, osteoarthritis, osteoporosis and more!